by Meghan Fitzgerald

 “In order to create actual changes to the sensory system that results in improved attention over time, children NEED to experience what we call “rapid vestibular (balance) input” on a daily basis.
 In other words, they need to go upside down, spin in circles, and roll down hills.”—Angela Hanscom

-Kids lives have changed dramatically.
-According to Kaiser Family Foundation study, “Generation M2: Media in the Lives of 8-18-Year-Olds,” when you add up time sitting at school, meals, homework time, and screen time, kids ages 8 and up spend 85% of their waking hours seated.
+When you add up time sitting at school, meals, homework time, and screen time, kids ages 8 and up spend 85% of their waking hours seated, a Kaiser Family Foundation study found.

 Unsurprisingly, we are seeing increases in ADHD, teacher reports that children struggle to attend in the classroom, and the need for fidget spinners and other devices designed to sooth and help children focus—though they are never quite able to replicate the work of the vestibular system.